BYUI-ECEN-361/ECEN-361-STM32-Lab-01-multiboard/Documentation/Assignment.md

 3. Install the MultiFunction Example application by doing the following:

    1. Open STM32CubeIDE
    2. Note the directory into which you cloned the repository.
-Bring it into your STM32CubeIDE workspace with: File/Import/\<*your directory name*\>
+Bring it into your STM32CubeIDE workspace with: File/Import/\<*your directory name*\>.
+You can also import the project by opening the `.project' file.
    3. Plug in the board to the USB, clean/build/run the project (e.g., the bug button mentioned earlier!)

 4. Experiment with the buttons, note the operation.
 Look at the code in :